 Almond flour is known to make baked goods more dense, so maybe it was partially that too.
-I ended up baking these for 38 minutes (!) when the muffin outsides were begging me to let them out.
+I ended up baking these for 38 minutes (!) when the outside of the muffin was done baking.
 The insides still confused me and looked a bit undercooked but I left them in their muffins tins to cool before placing on the cooling rack.
 This cooked them up a bit.

 For future recommendations I would suggest to try less greek yogurt and possibly some non-dairy milk instead.
 Or even sub another flour for the almond.
 I’m going to try the actual recipe of the previous spelt/millet muffins but with less sugar, and some greek yogurt added for protein.